DSAILatKAIST/DSAILatKAIST.github.io/_posts/DS535_23F/1st_round/2023-10-16-Is_ChatGPT_Fair_For_Recommendation_Evaluating_Fairness_in_Large_Language_Model_Recommendation.md

 exciting to see them pioneering in developing a benchmarking for framework for sequential recommendations with user-item interactions.

+## Author Information

+This paper review was written by **Luoshan Rosan Zheng** (rosanzheng@gmail.com or lr.zheng@kaist.ac.kr), an exchange student from the Technical University of Munich in Germany.
+She is a computer science graduate student and conducts research in Cloud-based data processing.
+Data Science topics are also of great interest of her, which is why her Master's thesis topic is tightly coupled do generative AI.

 ## Appendix

 ### A) Mathemtiacal Definition of the Similarity and Fairness Metrices